 When fixing damaged hair extensions, in 9 out of 10 cases the damage was caused by the moisture or lack of it.
 The result is skanky hair, which can be avoided.

-A lot of women want to figure out how to keep their hair extensions moisturized for an extended period of time.
+A lot of women want to figure out how to keep their hair extensions moisturized for an extended time.
 You might have seen professional hairstylists use this technique without even thinking.
 It looks like a casual procedure without any thought process.
 However, you’d be wrong!

 What’s a LOC Method?

-The secret is in the process of you layering products, from the wateriest consistency products to the thickest.
+The secret is in the process of your layering products, from the wateriest consistency products to the thickest.
 This is called the LOC method.
 It is an abbreviation for the type of products that you use and the order in which it is applied to your hair.